 Creative Thinking Examples

 Creative thinking includes the process of innovative problem-solving — from analyzing the facts to brainstorming to working with others.
-Examples of these skills include analytical skills, innovation, and collaboration.
+Creative thinking examples include analytical skills, innovation, and collaboration.

 Analytical skills are problem-solving skills that help you sort through facts, data, and information to develop rational solutions.
 These skills aid you in the first part of the creative thinking process as you brainstorm and start to generate ideas.